Solid Lubricant Additives

 hBN Hexagonal Boron Nitride Lubricant Additive — White Graphite

 Hexagonal Boron Nitride (hBN) solid lubricant additives for high-temperature grease, food-grade lubricants, and electrically insulating applications.
-White, inert, chemically stable.
+White, inert, chemically stable, and suitable for demanding industrial formulations.

 What Is Hexagonal Boron Nitride (hBN)?

-hBN maintains its structure and lubrication properties at temperatures up to 900°C in air and 1,400°C in vacuum, making it the preferred solid lubricant for high-temperature metal forming, sintering operations, and ceramic processing.
-Its complete chemical inertness means compatibility with aggressive acids, bases, and reactive media.
+hBN maintains its structure and lubrication properties at temperatures up to 900°C in air and 1,400°C in vacuum, making it useful for high-temperature metal forming, sintering operations, ceramic processing, and electrically sensitive systems.

-Powderful Solutions supplies hBN powder (Solidex H002) optimized for lubricant formulation:
+Powderful Solutions supplies hBN powder in four particle sizes optimized for different lubricant formulation requirements:

 hBN Performance Characteristics